Taylor Square (Savannah, Georgia)

 Taylor Square, formerly known as Calhoun Square, is one of the 22 squares of Savannah, Georgia, United States.
 Laid out in 1851 south of Lafayette Square, west of Whitefield Square, and east of Monterey Square, it is named in honor of Susie King Taylor, an educator, memoirist, and the first Black nurse to serve in the American Civil War.

 The oldest buildings on the square, the Adam Short Property and the Alexander Bennett House (both on East Taylor Street), date to 1853.
 The square is sometimes informally called Massie Square due to the presence of Massie Common School House, which was built in 1855 and lies just outside.
 The Wesley Monumental United Methodist Church, founded in 1868, is located directly across the street from the square's western side.

 Name

-The square had previously been used as a "negro burial ground"; in 1855, the bodies of enslaved residents Emily and Rinah were removed to Laurel Grove Cemetery.
+The square had previously been used as a "negro burial ground" (known as "Strangers Burial Ground" and "Potter's Field"); in 1855, the bodies of enslaved residents Emily and Rinah were removed to Laurel Grove Cemetery.
 In 2004, a skull was found by utility workers outside the Massie Heritage Interpretation Center on the square's southeastern side.

 This legacy prompted a 2021 movement to rename the square after the Sankofa bird, a Ghanaian symbol expressing the "importance of knowing one's history."
 City councilors voted unanimously on November 10, 2022, to remove Calhoun's name from the square.

 In August 2023, after discussion and debate, the Savannah City Council settled on a new name, Taylor Square.
 The council approved the installation of a new granite marker, which will note that the square that was once named for John C. Calhoun (Calhoun Square) is now named for Susie King Taylor (Taylor Square).